MigrateLib: a tool for end-to-end Python library migration: Phase 3: Evaluating

-While the above steps can potentially mitigate the problems we identified, the positive side is that manually fixing the incomplete migrations was also simple, so further effort in more automation may not be necessary.
-For example, in \autoref{fig:tool-replace-exception} (\ref{tool:issue:targetbehavior}), we were able to catch the issue easily just by looking at test error messages, and the fix was just replacing the exception type in the code.
-While reprompting with error messages may potentially fix the problem, it would also increase the cost of migration.
-The skipped code cases (\ref{tool:issue:skippedcode}) are also fairly simple to resolve with modern IDEs.
-We use PyCharm's change viewer during our manual fix, which allows us to easily identify the skipped code, and merge them with a click of mouse.

-The case in \autoref{fig:manually-add-api-call} (\ref{tool:issue:context}) required us to look deep into the library documentation and was time consuming.
-However, the original developers are likely to be more familiar with the libraries and their behavior.
-Therefore, they may have been be able to fix the issues easily.

-In some cases where migrations are initially marked as incorrect, the issues are related to configuration rather than code changes.
+\item \textbf{The LLM is unaware of configuration requirements:} In some cases, the migration requires changes in the project configuration rather than code changes.
 For example, in a migration from \aPair{chardet}{cchardet}, adjusting the Python version from \texttt{3.11} to \texttt{3.9} resolved the test failures.
 Similarly, we made a migration from \aPair{flask}{sanic} successful by installing an additional dependency, \lib{sanic-ext}, with no changes to the migrated code.
-The developers of the projects are likely to have been aware of such configuration requirements, therefore, they may be been able to fix the issues easily.
+The LLM is unaware of such configuration requirements, and therefore, it cannot perform such changes.

+\item \textbf{Often test expectations need to be updated:} There are cases where the tests require changes due to the target library's different behavior.
+For example, often the source library raises a generic exception, which the tests expect, while the target library raises a more specific exception.
+Another example is \lib{coloroma} uses integers to represent colors (green is \texttt{32}), while \lib{rich} uses strings (green is \texttt{"[green]"}).

+\item \textbf{\tool does not handle mock migrations:} Some tests mock the source library's API calls in the tests, and these mocks need to be migrated to the target library's API calls.
+This is something we did not consider when designing \tool, and therefore, it does not handle such cases.

+\item \textbf{\tool does not support multi-library migrations:} We design \tool to migrate from just one source library to just one target library, which may not always be sufficient.
+The project \aRepoLink{miguelgrinberg/microblog-api} is such an example, which uses \lib{flask} and some other libraries that depend on \lib{flask}.
+To fully migrate to \lib{fastapi} (or any other target library), we also need to migrate all these dependent libraries.